hannesdelbeke/foam-mkdocs-template/README.md

 ## Usage：Deploy to github page

-1. fork this repository , go to repo `setting -> action -> workflow permissions` change to `read and write permissions`
+1. fork this repository
+2. go to repo `setting -> action -> workflow permissions` change to `read and write permissions`
-2. copy ` .github mkdocs.yml requirements.txt` to your repo, and create `docs` directory
+3. copy `.github mkdocs.yml requirements.txt` to your repo, and create `docs` directory
-3. add your documents to `docs` , `docs/index.md` is the main page of the website
+4. add your documents to `docs` , `docs/index.md` is the main page of the website
-4. open `mkdocs.yml`, modify `site_name` to your website name, this file is the setting of website, visit link below to get more information(for example, you may want to change language to en)
+5. open `mkdocs.yml`, modify `site_name` to your website name, this file is the setting of website, visit link below to get more information(for example, you may want to change language to en)
 * [mkdocs-material](https://squidfunk.github.io/mkdocs-material/)
 * [mkdocs](https://www.mkdocs.org/user-guide/configuration/)
-5. push to github, ps: before push to github, you may want to preview your website locally, please view [deploy locally](#deploy-locally)
+6. push to github, ps: before push to github, you may want to preview your website locally, please view [deploy locally](#deploy-locally)
-6. go to github setting, open github page, choose `gh-pages` branch, wait a moment, then visit `http://<your-github-username.github.io/<your-repo>`, for example:`jackiexiao.github.io/blog/`
+7. go to github setting, open github page, choose `gh-pages` branch, wait a moment, then visit `http://<your-github-username.github.io/<your-repo>`, for example:`jackiexiao.github.io/blog/`
-7. Done!
+8. Done!
 That's all!
 Have fun!

 Thx to `Github Action`, it make deploy a blog so easy, all you need todo is modify and push your file